jennifershan/anon-emoji/README.md

 * affiliation.csv - This file contains the manually labelled affiliations of users in anonacc.json.
 * atweets.json, rtweets.json - These files contain Anonymous-affliated tweets and randomly sampled tweets.
 * main_analyze.ipynb - This notebook contains data analysis and data visualization.
-* wc_anon_emojis.png, wc_random_emojis.png - These files are WordClouds using Anonymous-affliated tweet emojis and randomly sampled tweet emojis.
+* wc_anon_emojis.png, wc_random_emojis.png - These files are WordClouds made with [this font](https://github.com/eosrei/twemoji-color-font) that display Anonymous-affliated tweet emojis and randomly sampled tweet emojis.